goutam63/whatsapp-chat-analyzer/README.md

 ## Data Preparation and Cleaning

-In the data preparation and cleaning we learn on how to convert text file into dataframe by using txtTodf() functions.
+In the data preparation and cleaning we learn on how to convert text file into dataframe.
 Then we learn to add name to the colums and even on how to clean image file from the dataframe

 ## Business & Data understanding